Counselling / Psychotherapy in Hampton and Kingston

 What happens in the first few sessions?

 We will begin by completing a psychological needs assessment.
 This will take place during the first few appointments.
 During the initial assessment sessions we will work to identify the nature of your difficulties, both now and in the past, we will identify the things that trigger anxiety, panic or sadness, we will also set your therapeutic goals, and identify your strengths and resources.
 During these sessions you will have the opportunity to get to know me and ask me questions about what I do.
 Our ongoing therapeutic work will involve us exploring aspects of your past and present.
 The overall aim is to help you process your memories and emotions and gain insight into your inner world (including your needs, insecurities, wants, hopes and boundaries).
 Once you have insight into the ‘clockwork’ of your inner world you will feel more empowered to intervene and make changes to it.
-During the course of therapy, I will also introduce simple , evidence-based and effective coping methods during sessions and ask you to practice the skills at home in order to help you manage your mood and anxiety.
+During the course of therapy, I will also introduce simple , evidence-based and effective coping methods and ask you to practice the skills at home in order to help you manage your mood and anxiety.

 Where will the sessions be?